Vinit-joshi2/Plant-Disease-Detection/README.md

 <h4>

-we do we need data augmentation technique?
+Why do we need data augmentation technique?
 </h4>

 In order to avoid overfiiting problem. we will `artifically` add data into our dataset through this we can make our existing data more larger.The idea is to alter the training data wth small transformation to reproduce the variation.
 Approaches that alter the training data in ways that change the array representation while keeping the label same , Some popular augmentations are grayscales, horizontal flips, vertical flips, random crops, color jitters, translations, rotations, and much more.,By applying data augmentation technique we can easily double the number of training data